-Scoop the salsa into a 4 cup mason jar or bowl with a tight fitting lid then refrigerate for 24 hours to let the flavors really meld before digging in (hahaha yeah right!)
+Scoop the salsa into a 4 cup mason jar or bowl with a tight fitting lid then refrigerate for 24 hours to let the flavors really meld before digging in.
 The salsa will stay fresh in the refrigerator for 1-2 weeks, though mine never ever sticks around that long.
-I hope you love this EASY restaurant-style salsa at home!
+I hope you love this EASY restaurant style salsa at home!
 Enjoy!

-Restaurant-Style Salsa is a CINCH to make at home, plus it's much cheaper then buying.
+Restaurant Style Salsa is a CINCH to make at home, plus it's much cheaper then buying salsa from the store.
 Learn the ingredient I use to make it taste just like a restaurant's.

 - 28oz can whole peeled tomatoes, undrained